Trustees and advisors

 Christian Henry is an executive recruiter within the education and non-profit practice at Conley Search.
 He co-founded the high school study-abroad program The Island School as a science teacher before serving in business officer and fundraising roles.
 He has previously consulted on marketing strategies to engage public and independent schools with enrichment programming.
 He is on the board of several non-profit educational organizations including the Centre for Ocean Research and Education, Beacon Hill Seminars and a Cambridge, Massachusetts public elementary school.

-Alan Main is a Purpose-driven leader recognized for creating strong, performance-driven cultures and diverse leadership teams.
-Alan has gained senior-level experience at companies like Roche, Bayer and Sanofi, including several years running multi-billion $ enterprises.
+Alan Main is a purpose-driven leader recognized for creating strong, performance-driven cultures and diverse leadership teams.
+Alan has gained senior-level experience at companies like Roche, Bayer and Sanofi, including several years running multi-billion dollar enterprises.
 Alan is passionate about helping leaders develop and build successful businesses and is active in the non-profit sector in leadership development and supporting entrepreneurship, particularly for the African continent.

 Aralynn A. McMane has worked around the world in the interests of young people, journalism and media literacy.
 With the World Association of Newspapers and News Publishers, she introduced publisher-educator partnerships in more than 20 countries.
 In the United States and France, she has been both a journalism practitioner and educator.
 She serves as a media literacy adviser to UNESCO.

 Nolwazi Mjwara is a communications consultant at the United Nations Educational, Scientific and Cultural Organization (UNESCO) in Paris, France.
 She has previously held roles in social media and communications at the World Association of Newspapers and News Publishers and UNICEF.
 Nolwazi holds a Bachelor of Social Science from the University of Cape Town, a Bachelor of Arts from the University of the Witwatersrand and a Master of Arts specializing in communications from the American University of Paris.